kroyxt/elp-documentation/docs/faq/README.md

 ## Who is this language for?

 This language can be utilised by anyone.
-However, Evildea stated a specific target audience for the language in his original proposal.
+However, Richard Delamore (Evildea) stated a specific target audience for the language in his original proposal.

 The end goal of this project is to create a language parents can raise their children speaking natively alongside their other native languages.
 The children would acquire this language like any other native language.
 Then, when the child starts their education, the parent would instruct them in how to analyse and parse their own native language to gain access to a wide range of mathematical and scientific knowledge.
 This will help the child to gain an intuitive understanding of the world around them and lower the amount of rote memorisation required.